c2lang/documentation/documentation/docs/build_system/libraries.md

 default each program uses it.
 This is a convenience choice.

 c2c uses an environment variable called *$C2_LIBDIR* indicating the directory where libraries can be found.
-In this directory, each library as its own subdirectory, as shown below.
+In this directory, each library has its own subdirectory, as shown below.

 NOTE: In the near future, extra paths can be given in the recipe file.